Call This Sunday to Get $35 OFF

 If you’ve ever fought with a sticky door, noticed shelves starting to sag, or wondered why your closet suddenly smells musty, then you’ve heard your closet’s cry for help.
 Those are your closet’s way of saying, “Hey, I need a little attention here!”

-In this brief article brought to you by Mr. Handyman, we’ll translate a few other closet signs of trouble.
-If you’d rather have a trained handyman come and investigate the whole thing, then contact Mr. Handyman to hire a uniformed, local professional.
+In this brief article brought to you by Mr. Handyman of Dallas, we’ll translate a few other closet signs of trouble.
+If you’d rather have a trained handyman come and investigate the whole thing, then contact Mr. Handyman of Dallas to hire a uniformed, local professional.

 Sliding, bi-fold, and hinged closet doors all have one job: to open and close smoothly.
 When they don’t do their one job, you deal with more than just a minor inconvenience.
 Dragging or sticking doors often point to problems with the track or hinges; problems which can worsen over time.